mmshahria/GlassboardTech-API-Reference/Assets/Readme.md

-This resource represents all the details that is essential to describe an asset to the end users.

-> Assets act as the investment vehicle for a deal.
-An asset can take on a variety of forms, including common stock in a business, real estate, cryptocurrency, or even fractional ownership of a private jet.
+Assets represent the investment vehicle for a deal.
+An asset can take one of many forms, such as, shares of common stock in a company, real estate, crypocurrency, or even fractional ownership in a private jet.
+The object specification is general enough to include a complete description of the asset, supporting documentation, and profiles of the key team members.